TzorAL/ntua-dataspace-connector/README.md

             versions:
             - {api-version}
       ```
+    - (Optionally) Modify `apiKey` and `key` fields: Change the bit after `APIKEY-`` to a random API key used for interaction between the core container and the data app.
+    - (Optionally) Modify `password` field: Create your own BCrypt encoded password for the admin user of the connector (also used in the default configuration to secure the ingress of the data app).

 3. Create IDS Identity secret: Cert-manager stores TLS certificates as Kubernetes secrets, making them easily accessible to your applications.
 When certificates are renewed, the updated certificates are automatically stored in the corresponding secrets.
 Create an Kubernetes secret containing the certificates acquired from identity creation.
     ```bash
     microk8s kubectl create secret generic ids-identity-secret --from-file=ids.crt=./component.crt \